MaxSummerer/SAMScanNet2plus/README.md

 ## 2D to 3D Mapping

-  After the spherical projection and segmentation, we map our images back to 3Dspace Also, export the Colored Point Cloud into a las file
+  After the spherical projection and segmentation, we map our images back to 3Dspace.
+  Furthermore, we export the Colored Point Cloud into a las file.
   ![image](https://github.com/MaxSummerer/SAMScanNet2plus/assets/135828831/409fc945-87ca-4a2b-a6fd-7fdd64a65ddf)